zimicjs/zimic/docs/wiki/api-zimic-interceptor-server.md

 # `zimic/interceptor/server`

 This module exports resources for managing interceptor servers programmatically.
-Even though we recommend using the CLI, this is still a valid alternative for more advanced use cases.
+Even though we recommend using the [`zimic server` CLI](cli-zimic-server), this is still a valid alternative for more advanced use cases.

 An example using the programmatic API and [`execa`](https://www.npmjs.com/package/execa) to run a command when the server is ready: